janvhs/bode-fun/README.md

 # Hi, I’m Jan ✌️

+I am a professional full-stack engeneer, but I prefer the backend or developing CLI programs.

+To get an overview, about what I do in my spare time, please take a look at my pinned repos.

+I'm currently trying to get started with compiler development and I'm planing to create the simple statically typed language Mirim, which compiles to WASM, before tackeling my *dream toy language* Bingus.

 ## A few bullet points about me:

 - 🐳 "The Linux and Docker guy" ~ A coworker